boldingd/EclipsePhaseContent/Kainouda2035.md

 The KDC Forum was where the controversial decision to spin the asteroid for gravity was hashed out.
 It also maintains the asteroid's defenses, as well as a few notable pieces of infrastructure (including the Kainouda Long-Range Communication and Egocasting Consortium, and several surface solar installations).

-In true Extropian fashion, the original purchasers of the asteroid wanted the KDC to have as small a role as it possibly could, preferring that residents rely as much as possible on private, voluntary contract.

 ### Long-Range Communications

 The KDC manages the Kainouda Long-Range Communications and Egocasting Consortium — much more commonly called the "Comms Consortium," understandably.